vuereka/vue-arrange/README.md

 #### **Events emitted:**

-- `liftItem`: fired when an item is being picked up out of this list.
+- `@lift-item`: fired when an item is being picked up out of this list.
 Payload: `MovingItem`.
-- `dropItem`: fired when an item from this is dropped somewhere.
+- `@drop-item`: fired when an item _from this list_ is dropped somewhere.
 Payload: `MovingItem`.

 #### **Notes**

-- The consumer needs to take care that the list prop gets stored/updated upon `dropItem` event, otherwise it the list will reset to its original position on the next re-render phase.
-This is can be done using the dropItem event, which carries a [MovingItem](#type-movingitempayloadtype) argument with all the required information.
+- The `drop-item` hook is required to update the actual list.
+If not, the list restores to its original order.
 - Can be customized using options (see [below](#type-arrangeableoptions)).
   - class options can take any list of (utility) classes like they would be normally passed to a component.
-Tailwind works perfectly for example.
-They are empty by default.
-  - There is no default transition for the list, this needs to be provided by the consumer (if desired) with the listTransition option.
+  - There is a default transition for the list, this can be overridden by with the listTransition option.
   - by default, items can only be moved within the same list.
     - By adding a `group` (see [options](#type-arrangeableoptions) below), items can be moved between different lists with the same group name.
-    - By adding one or more `targets` (see [options](#type-arrangeableoptions) below), items can be made to move only to lists with `name` or `group` listed in `targets`.
+    - By adding one or more `targets` (see [options](#type-arrangeableoptions) below), items can be made to move only to lists with `identifier` or `group` listed in `targets`.
 - It can be used both by touch devices, mouse and any other type of pointer, as it uses PointerEvents.
-To be able to do this, it puts `touch-action: 'none'` css class on the entire document.
+This is still experimental.
+It puts `touch-action: 'none'` css class on the document, to prevent interference from the browser gestures.

 #### **Example**